What's New

 Shire Services Commemorates 80 Years of VE Day

-On Thursday, 8 May, Shire Services proudly marked the 80th anniversary of VE Day, paying tribute to the bravery and sacrifice of those who served during the Second World War.
+Earlier in 2024, we proudly marked the 80th anniversary of VE Day, paying tribute to the bravery and sacrifice of those who served during the Second World War.

 Schools across Shropshire, Worcestershire, Herefordshire, North Wales, and the West Midlands, supported by Shire Services, took part, ensuring this historic occasion was celebrated with respect and enthusiasm.
 Two schools in particular hosted distinguished guests for the occasion.